Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### V5.7 Reverted image box min height from 900px to 600px.
 -   #### V5.8 Media query for screens 1800px image box 900px.
 -   #### V5.9 Media query syntax amend.
+-   #### V6.0 Amend food and culture narrative to be more generic to food types.

 ## Image Credits